comtihon/PureURLBuilder/Readme.md

     [google release];
     google = [google.withStringParam(@"uid", @"anotherUid").withIntParam(@"currency", 5000) retain];
-Here you release the tail, which you retained earlier, as it was retained in new param added.
+Here you release the tail, which you retained earlier, as it will be retained in new param added.
 Variable `google` will be overriten and if you do not released it - you will loose memory.
 New tail needed to be retained now.
-Short and simple room - to save URL - retain its tail.
-To release URL - release its tail.
+*Short and simple rule* - `to save URL - retain its tail.
+To release URL - release its tail.`
-If you create url and build it in a moment (`[[URL http].withHost(@"google.com") toString]`) - it will returned you autoreleased NSString.
-So if you prefer saving string - do not forget to retain it.
+If you create url and build it in a moment (`[[URL http].withHost(@"google.com") toString]`) - it will return you autoreleased NSString.
+So if you want to save string - do not forget to retain it.
 ####Examples:

     [[URL http]